javaspringexamples/springMvcHelloWordXmlConfig/README.md

-# springXmlBasedAutowiring
+# springMvcHelloWordXmlConfig
-This example presents the basic concept of using in Spring the XML based autowiring.
+This example presents the basic concept of using in Spring MVC the XML based configuration.

 The technologies used are :
  - Spring 4.3.4